morales-t/binding-of-andy/README.md

 ## Downloading Python
 Okay, I'm going to be real with you, I know you already have it downloaded.
 But some of the settings + boxes when you first downloaded were super important to click, and they are a huge pain in the ass to setup if you don't click them.
 So we're going to have you uninstall and then reinstall python, and I'm going to tell you the boxes to click.

 Normally - I suggest using the latest version of Python because it's faster and more up to date.
-But PyGame doesn't seem to support 3.11 well currently, so we're going oldschool (hello mr 3.10).
+But PyGame doesn't seem to support 3.11 well currently, so we're going old school (hello mr 3.10).

 Download 3.10 [here](https://www.python.org/downloads/release/python-31010/).
 You want Windows Install (64-bit).